himichaelhe/michaelhe.github.io/collegelessons.md

 Perform self-hypnosis by making your bed and dressing nicely every day.
 This signals your subconsciousness that you can and want to do things in life.

-Note: Alex also chose this point.

 Be positive with other people.
 Say something encouraging every hour you are not alone.

 Laugh.

-Note: Andrew also chose these points.

 The desire for true understanding renders all studying techniques unimportant.

-Note: both Samuel and I chose this point.

 ## Michael's favorites